JonasMunck/st-sbl-presentation/PITCHME.md

 #### EventType

 - `New` - new stop trade, will be put in store
-- `Delete` - command to remove the stop trade message from the store
+- `Delete` - remove stop trade message from the store

 ---